 - Bring a hat, sunscreen, insect repellent, sunglasses, a warm top and a waterproof

 - Stock up on drinking water

-The Freycinet National Park visitor centre has a vast amount of information on the walking tracks and camping sites if you are new to the area.
+The Freycinet National Park Visitor Centre has a vast amount of information on the walking tracks and camping sites if you are new to the area.

 Cape Tourville Lighthouse | There are many incredible walks for all fitness levels and ages that you can enjoy while in Freycinet National Park.
-The Cape Tourville lighthouse walk is one of the more popular walks as it is child-friendly.
+The Cape Tourville lighthouse walk is one of the more famous trails as it is child-friendly.

 The lighthouse was erected in 1971 and was constructed as an automatic light, it stands at the very top of the walkway and can be reached via stairs.

 This area is not only breathtaking above the water, but fascinating underneath.
 The information boards posted along the path share that underneath the sheer cliffs in the deep blue ocean sonar mapping of the seafloor has revealed the continental shelf drops a whopping 5000 metres!

 Have more time?
 For the most celebrated views in this area hike to the Wineglass Bay Lookout.